 In a team workshop, participants learn about each of the 34 themes.
 Team strengths are identified and discussed and then the group identifies their most pressing goals requiring the full strengths of the team.
 We’ll work together to develop plans to achieve those organizational goals using the 34 themes.

 Team leaders receive a debriefing and a plan to guide them as they maximize their team’s individual strengths to meet organizational and departmental objectives.

 4. Individual Coaching

 Each participant will receive a one-hour coaching session to develop their personal plan to stay on target.

-The engagement can continue past the initial team workshop to include quarterly team sessions to gain in-depth understanding and skill building in four key domains: strategy, execution, relationship building and influencing.
-These four domains will be explored in relation to the goals that were established in the first team session.
+An effective engagement continues past the initial team workshop to include quarterly team sessions.
+Participants gain in-depth understanding and skill building in four key domains: strategy, execution, relationship building and influencing.
+These four domains are explored in relation to the goals that were established in the first team session.

 Additional Coaching Opportunities

 after the Foundational and Building on Strengths workshops